 In order to create a location for a Standard Connect Account, use the

 Stripe-Account header in your request.
 These locations are only accessible by the Connect account you authenticate as.
-You can create multiple locations for any individual Standard Connect account, if the merchant operates in multiple physical sites.
+You can create multiple locations for any individual Standard Connect account, if the business operates in multiple physical sites.

 Create a location with Custom Connect